RobTillaart/ACS712/README.md

 #### Midpoint

 The midPoint is the (raw) zero-reference for all current measurements.
-It is defined in steps of the ADC and is typical around half the **MAX_ADC** value defined in the constructor.
+It is defined in steps of the ADC and is typical around half the **maxADC** value defined in the constructor.
 So for a 10 bit ADC a number between 500..525 is most likely.

 Since 0.3.0 all midPoint functions return actual midPoint.